blmoistawinde/AR-Hockey/index.md

 2. Find the table image in your camera vision

 3. After both you and your opponent have entered the room.
-Use the joystick to hit the ball!
+Use the joystick to control the handles and hit the ball into your opponent's goal!
 ![screenshot2](./webpage_files/screenshot2.bmp)

 4. You will score when you've successfully hit the ball into your opponent's goal.
 And the one who scored 7 first won the game.